 Holiday pay is computed at individual employee's base rate of pay.
 Holidays will not be paid to employees on any type of unpaid leave.
-Holidays falling within an approved scheduled vacation or sick leave will be recorded as holiday pay.
-Employee must be present at work on his or her last scheduled day prior to the holiday and the first scheduled day after the holiday or be on paid leave in order to receive holiday pay.
+Holidays falling within a previously approved scheduled vacation or sick leave will be recorded as holiday pay.
+Employee must be present at work for the entire shift scheduled on his or her last scheduled day prior to the holiday and the first scheduled day after the holiday or be on previously approved paid leave in order to receive holiday pay.
+Emergency sick time taken, for holiday pay purposes, will only apply under extraordinary circumstances approved by both the Department Head and the Mayor.
+A doctor's note may be requested.